 Disaster recovery (DR) is an essential part of keeping data safe and maintaining business continuity.
-However, all of the different options of disaster recovery plans that a business can implement are overwhelming.
-Each business is different, so it’s important to understand all of the choices available to you, so you can pick which plan best suits your needs.
-To help you out, here are some things to consider about three types of disaster recovery plans:
+However, with so many different options of disaster recovery plans that a business can implement out there, the process of finding the best fit can be overwhelming.
+Each business is different, so it’s important to understand all of the choices available to you.
+This way, you can pick which plan best suits your needs.
+To help you out, here’s what you should consider about four types of disaster recovery plans:

 Data Center Disaster Recovery

 In this approach, the disaster recovery plan is not just limited to the computing facility it’s housed in.
 The entire building plays a large role in data center DR. Features and tools within the building, such as physical security, support personnel, backup power, HVAC, utility providers, and fire suppression all have an effect on data center DR. In the event of any sort of outage, these elements within the building must be in working order.
 With these components working, your data is at a lower risk against intruders and cybercriminals.
 However, even if everything is functioning correctly, your data center can still be susceptible to a natural disaster.

 Cloud-Based Disaster Recovery